 It is important to remember that you are not a machine and sitting in a rigid state to follow all the rules listed is not the perfect way to go about it.
 Your body is designed to move, so make sure you do.

 You could try stretching at your desk by leaning back on your seat and stretching your legs and arms out.
 To release the pressure from your shoulders and neck caused by sitting with your shoulder hunched up around your ears all day, then try a few shoulder raises.
+Even better, we have some great energising upper body stretches in a downloadable pdf -Just click here.

 Also take regular breaks to prevent eye strain and a build up of tension.
 One way to do this is to be set up to a printer in the workplace that requires you to get up and walk to it, to ensure you stretch your legs.